Gimkhana/Empirical_Analysis_FM/README.md

 **Setting up your Python environment**

-Create a new environment (Optional but Recommended):
+Create a new environment (Optional but recommended):

 - conda create --name finance python=3.8
 - conda activate finance

-**Install necessary packages:**

-- NumPy for numerical computing.
-- pandas for data manipulation and analysis.
-- matplotlib for plotting.
-- Scikit-learn for machine learning (if applicable).

-You can install these packages using the following command:

-- conda install numpy pandas matplotlib scikit-learn

-**Running Python scripts**

-If you have Python scripts in your repository, navigate to their directory:

-- cd path/to/python/scripts

-Run a script using:

-- python script_name.py

-**Using Python with R**

-For projects where you wish to combine the power of R and Python, the rpy2 package in Python provides an interface between the two languages.
-Install rpy2 using:

-- conda install rpy2

-**Jupyter Notebook**

-Use Jupyter Notebooks for an interactive environment where you can run both R and Python code cells.
-This is particularly useful for exploratory data analysis.

-To start Jupyter Notebook, run:

-- jupyter notebook
-- Navigate to your notebook file (.ipynb) and open it to run Python and R code interactively.

-This guide will help you set up a Python environment that complements the R-based tools in this repository, offering a broader scope for data analysis and portfolio management tasks.

 **Contributing**

 We welcome contributions and suggestions!
-Reach out at b00726728@essec.edu for any feedback.
+Reach out at 20230348@etud.univ-evry.fr for any feedback.

 **License**